jucasoft/Infinite_Jumper_Phaser3_Typescript_Webpack/README.md

 ## Writing Code

 After cloning the repo, run `npm install` from your project directory.
-Then, you can start the local development server by running `npm run watch`.
+Then, you can start the local development server by running `npm run start`.
 The first time you run this you should see the following demo run:

 ![Screenshot](screenshot.png "Phaser 3 Example")